- There were around 9,400 new cases of pancreatic cancer in the UK in 2013, that’s 26 cases diagnosed every day.

 Preventable cases of pancreatic cancer, UK

-- Pancreatic cancer is the fifth most common cause of cancer death in the UK.
+- Pancreatic cancer is the fifth most common cause of cancer death in the UK (2014).

-- Pancreatic cancer is the fifth most common cause of cancer death in men in the UK with around 4,300 deaths in 2012.
+- In males in the UK, pancreatic cancer is the fifth most common cause of cancer death, with around 4,400 deaths in 2014.

-- Around 4,400 women in the UK died from pancreatic cancer in 2012, making it the fourth most common cause of cancer death in women.
+- In females in the UK, pancreatic cancer is the fourth most common cause of cancer death, with around 4,400 deaths in 2014.

 - Almost half of all deaths from pancreatic cancer occur in people aged 75 years and over.